Wildsong/flask_template/README.md

 docker push wildsong/flask:latest
 ```

-You can test it, run this and open a browser on port 5123.
+To test the "hello world" app, run this and open a browser on port 5123.

 ```bash
 docker run -ti --name=test_flask --rm -p 5123:5123 wildsong/flask
 ```

+## Build the simple flask app

+There's also a "simple" app here, I should either document it or delete it.

 ## Build the celery flask image